phoenixframework/phoenix/guides/authn_authz/scopes.md

 * `access_path` - a list of keys that define the path to the identifying field in the scope struct.
 The generators generate code like `where: schema_key == ^scope.user.id`.

+* `route_prefix` - a path template string for how resources should be nested.
+For example, `/orgs/:org` would generate routes like `/orgs/:org/posts`.
+The parameter segment (`:org`) will be replaced with the appropriate scope access value in templates and LiveViews.

+* `route_access_path` - a list of keys that define the path to the field used in route generation.
+This is particularly useful for user-friendly URLs where you might want to use a slug instead of an ID.
+If not specified, it defaults to `access_path`.
+For example, `[:organization, :slug]` would generate URLs using organization slugs instead of IDs.

 * `schema_key` - the foreign key that ties the resource to the scope.
 New scoped schemas are created with a foreign key field named `schema_key` of type `schema_type` to the `schema_table` table.

 * `schema_type` - the type of the foreign key field in the schema.
 Typically `:id` or `:binary_id`.